 The Index of Sample Writings below provides some examples of these largely successful efforts, and potential models for your efforts.
 These are public fliers, petitions and articles, detailed recommendations and analyses, appellate briefs, letters and samples from policy conferences and meetings convened to bring together affected stakeholders.

-A few themes are consistent over the years:
+Three guiding principles are consistent over the years:

 The Commission said about Ron's work: